BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 addresses.

 But you can also have _non-ranged_ descriptors for individual addresses.
-This section look at them.
+This section examines them.

 ## Examine an Address' Descriptor